joshuakirsch/pseudoR/README.md

-The ISOSDB V2 is available in this repo.
+The ISOSDB V3 is available in this repo as ISOSDB.V3.fna.zip

 To use the pseudoR pipeline, please read the following: